mrandypratt/ls170/study_guide.md

 5. REmote server accepts request and sends a response back to network interface
 6. Interface hands to browser and browser displays

+Or more simply: Clients sent HTTP requests, and servers send back HTTP Responses.

+## State
-Or more simply: Clients sent HTTP requests, and servers send back HTTP Responses HTTP is **stateless* as each request/response is completely independent of previous ones.
+HTTP is **stateless* as each request/response is completely independent of previous ones.
 Applications which create state (logged in) are created despite HTTP's stateless transfer of information.

-## DNS
-DNS (Domain Name System) is a distributed system which stores Key/Value table with URI as Key and IP address as key.

-## URLs

-### Components of URLs
-5 Parts:
-1. Scheme (aka Protocol): `http`, `ftp`, `mailto` `git`.
-The first part before the `://`
-2. Host: `www.example.com`.
-Tells client where teh resources is hosted/located
-3. Port (Optional): `:88`.
-Only required to override the default port
-4. Path (Optional): `/home/`.
-The resource being requested from host.
-5. Query String (Optional): `?item=book`.
-Made of query parameters (name/value pairs) used to send data to the server.

-Default Port: `80` used for HTTP requests

-### Query Strings
-Components
-- `?` => reserved character marking the start
-- `search=ruby` => parameter name/value pair
-- `&` => reserved character to add more parameters

-Limitations:
-- URL (including Query String) limited at 2048 characters
-- Visible in URL: not usable for sensitive information
-- Spaces & Special Characters must be encoded

-Encoding: Using a `%` followed by the ASCII code of reserved Characters When to Encode:
-1. No corresponding character in ASCII Character set
-2. Character is unsave because it is it used for encoding other characters. `%#<>{}[]~`` and more
-3. Characters reserved in URL scheme `/?:@&`

-Save Characters => `$-_.+!'{}"`

-## HTTP Request/Response Components

-### `GET` and `POST` methods and when to choose each

-### HTTP Requests:

-### HTTP Responses:

-## Status Codes with examples
-Headers included in HTTP Responses

-### Status Code Categories
-- Informational responses (100–199)
-- Successful responses (200–299)
-- Redirection messages (300–399)
-- Client error responses (400–499)
-- Server error responses (500–599)

-### Common Status Codes
-- 200: OK
-- 201: OK: new resource was created.
-Typically, this is the status code that is sent after a POST/PUT request.
-- 301: Permanent Redirect
-- 302: Temporary Redirect
-- 304: The is status code used for browser caching.
-If the response has not been modified, the client/user can continue to use the same response/cached version
-- 404: Not Found
-- 500: Internal Server Error

-## State
+Methods for this include Session ID's and Caching.

 ### Sessions
 When a server sends a unique token (called a **session identifier** to the client, and the client appends this token as part of the request for identification.